codio/tutorial_nodeschool_asyncyou/annotations.md

 ##Challenge
 In Node.js and browsers there is three ways to do **asynchronous** JavaScript.

-The first way leads to what we call {italic}Callback Hell{/italic}.
+The first way leads to what we call *Callback Hell*.
 Callback Hell can be minimized by following the tips at [http://callbackhell.com](http://callbackhell.com).

 Another method is to use a Promise package.
 Using promises will simplify your code but it also adds another layer of abstraction.